yegor256/blog/static/talks.md

 [slides](https://www.slideshare.net/YegorBugayenko/management-without-managers),
 [видео](https://www.youtube.com/watch?v=lvoQZGsY56k).
 Yet another event by [LemBS](http://lembs.com/), this time in Kharkiv.
-The organization was rather good, travel and accomodation, the food, the equipment.
-What was not really good is the content&mdash;they can do much better in such a big city with many outsourcing companies.
-Also, the promotion part was not as strong as it should be&mdash;most people in the room never heard anything about me, etc.
+The organization was rather good: the travel and accommodation, the food, the equipment.
+What was not really good was the content&mdash;they can do much better in such a big city with many outsourcing companies.
+Also, the promotion part was not as strong as it should be&mdash;most people in the room had never heard anything about me, etc.

 <div class="talk-event"/>